-Presented at the MainLine theatre this June, PB&J is a Québécois youth theatre adaptation of a cult classic, the Breakfast Club, in which Atwater Library's project facilitator Anne-Marie St-Louis is dismantling the stock teenage characters of the original movie to show the societal underpinnings and inner realities of these teenage identities.
+Presented at the MainLine theatre this June, PB&J is a Québécois youth theatre adaptation of the cult classic, the Breakfast Club, in which Atwater Library's project facilitator, Anne-Marie St-Louis is dismantling the stock teenage characters of the original movie to show the societal underpinnings and inner realities of these teenage identities.

 Tickets are on sale now at https://montrealfringe.ca/

 @ MAINLINE THEATRE 3997 ST-LAURENT